Andenes or platforms for agriculture in Peru

 - Eleven Frequently Asked Questions about agroecology are answered by Biovision, a nonprofit organization.

 Learn about the diversity of agroecological systems around the world.
 Marginalized for decades, many Indigenous peoples, traditional cultures, and smallholder farms are now leading an agroecology revolution as the benefits of their regenerative systems become clear.
-Examples include:
+FoodTank has a list of eighteen organizations that are building stronger food systems through agroecology.
+Other examples include:

-- Farmer-managed Natural Regeneration is a practice that nurtures trees to grow from former stumps, resulting in hundreds of thousands of acres being reforested in the Sahel region of Africa.
+- Farmer-managed Natural Regeneration is a practice that nurtures trees to grow from former stumps, resulting in hundreds of thousands of acres being reforested in Africa’s Sahel region.

 - Agroecology has improved women’s lives in Togo.